MikelMNJ/starter-app/README.md

 module.exports = router;
 ```

 Express' `router.route()` method is a clean way to consolidate identical route paths for an endpoint.
-It saves a few lines of code and minimize any chance
+It saves a few lines of code and minimizes any chance
 of errors from typing the same route string over and over.
 As noted in their documentation, middlewares for each route type defined like this should be
-placed before the controller function is called. as shown above.
+placed before the controller function is called. as shown above, **not** where the route is defined.

 ## About Middleware
 > All custom back-end middleware functions should be kept in the *functions/middleware* folder.